RidwanAz/ansible-config-mgt/README.md

 ## ansible-config-mgt

-This repository is for our ansible project.
+This repository is for ansible project.